An official website of the United States government

 While there are native bees in the United States, some of which are managed for commercial production of many high-value and specialty crops, honey bees are more prolific and easier to manage, especially on a commercial level for pollination of a wide variety of crops.
 Honey bees are a critical link in U.S. agricultural production.
 About one mouthful in three in our diet directly or indirectly benefits from honey bee pollination.
 Commercial production of many high-value and specialty crops like almonds and other tree nuts, berries, fruits and vegetables depend on pollination by honey bees.
 But managed honey bees have come under serious pressures from many different stresses, which has resulted in beekeepers losing many colonies.

 USDA’s Agricultural Research Service (ARS) is using innovation and state-of-the-art technologies to enhance overall honey bee health and improve bee management practices.
-Our main focus is studying honey bee diseases and parasites and how best to control them, how stress levels and climate change conditions affect bee performance, and honey bee biology and genetics.
+Our main focus is studying honey bee diseases and parasites and how best to control them, how stress levels and unpredictable and extreme weather conditions affect bee performance, and honey bee biology and genetics.
 ARS scientists are working on diverse projects and collaborating with agricultural agencies, universities, beekeepers, and industry groups to improve honey bee health and the health of all pollinators.

 Together we can keep bees and other pollinators healthy, happy, and buzzing!